CQCL/hugr/specification/hugr.md

 For TypeDef's, any set of TypeArgs conforming to its TypeParams, produces a valid type.
 However, for OpDef's, greater flexibility is allowed: each OpDef *either*

-1. Provides a polymorphic Function type, as per [Type System](#type-system), which may declare TypeParams;
+1. Provides a polymorphic type scheme, as per [Type System](#type-system), which may declare TypeParams;
    values (TypeArgs) provided for those params will be substituted in. *Or*
-2. The extension may self-register binary code (e.g. a Rust trait) providing a function `compute_signature` that fallibly computes a (perhaps-polymorphic) Function type given some type arguments.
+2. The extension may self-register binary code (e.g. a Rust trait) providing a function `compute_signature` that fallibly computes a (perhaps-polymorphic) type scheme given some initial type arguments.
-   The operation declares the arguments required by the `compute_signature` function as a list of TypeParams; if this successfully returns, it may produce a Function type with additional TypeParams.
+   The operation declares the arguments required by the `compute_signature` function as a list of TypeParams; if this successfully returns a typ scheme, that may have additional TypeParams for which TypeArgs must also be provided.

 For example, the TypeDef for `array` in the prelude declares two TypeParams: a `BoundedUSize` (the array length) and a `Type`.
 Any valid instantiation (e.g. `array<5, usize>`) is a type.